-The program will enhance information management and public awareness on forest policy implementation.
-A communication and extension plan will be developed for the dissemination of relevant information on forest policy measures regarding CBFM and forest value chains and results of the programme.
+The Programme will enhance information management and public awareness on forest policy implementation.
+A communication and extension plan has been developed for the dissemination of relevant information on forest policy measures regarding CBFM and forest value chains and results of the programme.
 Policy discussion takes place also at a national level, e.g. National Forestry Conferences.

-A communication and extension plan will be based on identification of key target audiences, development of tailored messages related to policy and legal issues, including issues related to forestry and climate change, existing opportunities for employment and income generation through forestry activities, sharing experiences on efficient management of forests and efficient utilization of forests and their products.
+A communication and extension plan is based on identification of key target audiences, development of tailored messages related to policy and legal issues, including issues related to forestry and climate change, existing opportunities for employment and income generation through forestry activities, sharing experiences on efficient management of forests and efficient utilization of forests and their products.
 A variety of dissemination means, including mass media channels, will be used and use of innovative approaches for information dissemination is encouraged.
 For instance, mobile technology could be employed to informing foresters.

 In the information dissemination, special attention will be given firstly, mainstreaming gender issues in the information dissemination (e.g. by introducing examples of women participation and avoiding gender- biased messages) and secondly, to ensuring access to information for diverse groups, for instance for illiterate persons.
+Efforts are made to share information at community level via village notice boards, community radio and use of loud hailers.
+FORVAC will use the existing structures of hamlets, for example to encourage the hamlet leadership to convey messages to all members of the village.
+In this way they will ensure that information of potential activities or meetings reach the maximum numbers, irrespective of their geographic location or disabilities.

-It is also notable that according to the new Manual for Bilateral Programmes, the programme communication plan shall also include measures for internal information sharing among the various actors and stakeholders involved in the implementation of the programme.
-This will be included in the plan.
+In line with the Manual for Bilateral Programmes, the programme communication plan also includes measures for internal information sharing among the various actors and stakeholders involved in the implementation of the programme.
+These are included in the plan.

 It is proposed that the programme will have biannually stakeholder meetings (workshops, seminars) with key CBFM actors.
-An interactive website will also be built to serve as a platform for sharing produced materials, lessons learned and technical papers.
-Efforts should be made to ensure that the stakeholders are well informed on the contents and applications of the national strategies.
+An interactive website has been built to serve as a platform for sharing produced materials, lessons learned and technical papers.
+Efforts are made to ensure that the stakeholders are well informed on the contents and applications of the national strategies.
 For this purpose, a helpdesk for CBFM will be set up at the national level to consult practitioners at different implementation levels.
 This will also coordinate all CBFM activities that are implemented by different stakeholders in Tanzania.

 In 2008-2017, Finland in collaboration with other development partners supported Mama Misitu Campaign run by Tanzania Natural Resources Forum (TNRF), a campaign that is addressing good governance in forest sector and ensuring Tanzania community fully benefit from forest resources.
 Mama Misitu Campaign has been a good platform to work with national NGOs especially in fighting illegal logging and forest trades.
-To continue the work of these NGOs, the program will support them in specific activities addressing land use plans, illegal logging and timber trade activities.
+To continue the work of these NGOs, the Programme will support them in specific activities addressing land use plans, illegal logging and timber trade activities.
 The support will be through using these NGOs as service providers to the project.
 Results will be disseminated as per the programme communication and extension strategy.